consistent-milk12/docs-md/generated_docs/gimli/read/lookup/index.md

 - `fn parse_header(input: &mut R) -> Result<(R, <Self as >::Header)>`

   Parse a header from `input`.
-Returns a tuple of `input` sliced to contain just the entries
+Returns a tuple of `input` sliced to contain just the entries corresponding to this header (without the header itself), and the parsed representation of the header itself.

 - `fn parse_entry(input: &mut R, header: &<Self as >::Header) -> Result<Option<<Self as >::Entry>>`

   Parse a single entry from `input`.
-Returns either a parsed representation of the entry
+Returns either a parsed representation of the entry or None if `input` is exhausted.

 #### Implementors